A Complete 5-Day Kyoto Itinerary

 Tofukuji Temple

 Tofukuji was founded in 1236 by the Fujiwara clan and is considered to be one of the five great zen temples in Kyoto.
 It has a number of impressive buildings you can visit for free, although there are a few paid exhibits and buildings too.
-One of the most popular spots at Tofukuji is Tsutenkyo Bridge, which overlooks a lush forest of maple trees that become a vibrant red in November.
+One of the most popular spots at Tofukuji is Tsutenkyo Bridge, which overlooks a lush forest of maple trees that becomes a vibrant red in November.

 Location: 15 Chome-778 Honmachi, Higashiyama Ward, Kyoto, 605-0981, Japan // MAP